-How to make a book of your art – or art of a book.
+Gail Erwin explains bookmaking and how to make a book of your art – or art of a book, whichever you prefer.

 It combines structure, image and in many cases text.
 The reader may take a book into his or her hand and turn a sequence of pages, adding an element of time to the experience.
 The book may be displayed as a piece of sculpture, emphasizing structure.
 The goal of the book artist is to integrate all these elements into a unified whole, to explore the intersection of two and three-dimensional space, and to engage the viewer/reader so as to experience the artist’s vision.

-Two examples of books created by the author – Gail Erwin – use alternative photography in accordion fold books.
+Two examples of books – and bookmaking – created by the author – Gail Erwin – use alternative photography in accordion fold books.
 “Sisters” has Vandyke prints of old family photos printed on pages from a psychological text about fathers and daughters.
 These images are glued and stitched with french knots to handmade paper and then to the accordion which was folded from Somerset printmaking paper.
 “Sticks and Stones” is a double sided cyanotype photogram of sticks and stones with a wishbone hidden among the sticks.
 The structure is a double accordion stitched where the valleys of the accordion fold meet.
 The paper is Stonehenge printmaking paper.
-Covers on both books have been covered with book cloth, a paper backed cloth used in bookbinding.
+Covers on both books have been covered with book cloth, a paper backed cloth used in bookbinding and bookmaking.

 The instructions for creating an Accordion book follow.
-Specific measurements and number of pages for the book have been given, but you can increase or decrease both to suit your needs.
+Specific measurements and number of pages for the book have been given, but you can increase or decrease both to suit your needs when making a book.

 - Bone folder

 - Container for glue

 - Waxed paper

 - Book board (heavy book board, davey board, 3-ply chipboard)

 - Decorative paper